Saad al-Shithri: Family

 Saad al-Shathri is "a member of a well-known family of ulama who had been in the service of the royal family for some time."
 His father, Nasser al-Shathri, is known as "the advisor of kings" as he has served in advisory roles for King Khalid, King Fahd, King Abdullah, and King Salman.
 His grandfather, Abd al-Aziz al-Shathri, was a notable scholar who was appointed by King Abd al-Aziz to serve the main religious figure, filling the position of religious teacher, judge and khatib, for the newly established city of al-Rayn in 1918.
 He continued in this position until King Abd al-Aziz's death in 1953, at which point the then-grand mufti of Saudi Arabia, Muhammad ibn Ibrahim Al ash-Sheikh, invited him to be a teacher in the capital, Riyadh.
 He moved to Riyadh in 1954 and taught a number of students who went on to assume positions as teachers and judges themselves.

 Education

 al-Shathri obtained his bachelor's, master's and doctorate degrees from the Department of Shar'iah in the Imam Muhammad ibn Saud Islamic University in Riyadh.
 He completed his master's degree in 1988 and his PhD in Usul al-Fiqh in 1996.

-Some of al-Shathri's most important teachers include former grand mufti Abd al-Aziz bin Baz, current grand mufti Abdulaziz al-Sheikh, and former member of the Council of Senior Scholars Abdullah al-Ghudayyan.
+Some of al-Shathri's most important teachers include former grand muftis Abd al-Aziz bin Baz, Abdulaziz al-Sheikh, and former member of the Council of Senior Scholars Abdullah al-Ghudayyan.